openstack-archive/fuel-docs/userdocs/fuel-user-guide/cli/cli_environment.rst

    * - Delete an OpenStack environment.
      - ``fuel --env <env_id> env delete``
      -
-   * - Update the Mirantis OpenStack environment to a newer version.
+   * - Update the OpenStack environment to a newer version.
 To roll back a failed update, use the same command with the previous release number.
      - ``fuel env --update --env <env_id> --rel <release_number>``
      -